A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

 How to Prepare for a Temporary Stall Food Business Licence

-If you already have a home-based license, fixed premises or manufacturing licence, you will have appreciation for the complexities around food business licensing.
+If you already have a home-based license, fixed premises or manufacturing license, you will have appreciation for the complexities around food safety requirements and business licensing.
 The good news is, Food Agent Australia is 100% independent and offers a one-stop shop when it comes to compliance, licensing, accreditation and more!

-So, when you want to extend your food business operations – or simply want to launch a food business that revolves solely around markets and events – your licencing will need to be appropriate for your chosen venue or location.
+So, when you want to extend your existing food business operations – or simply want to launch a food business that revolves solely around markets and events – your licensing will need to be appropriate for your chosen venue or location.
 Don’t assume that your existing licence covers you!

-In addition to securing your Food Business Licence, our highly sought-after Food Safety Program and Safe Food Accreditation to maintain safe food handling standards and compliance for your food business, regardless of where your products are sold.
+In addition to securing your Food Business Licence, our highly sought-after Food Safety Program and Safe Food Accreditation to maintain safe food handling standards and other food safety compliance factors for your food business, regardless of where your products are sold.

 GET STARTED TODAY!